Country selection

 National Ethics Committee in Biomedical Research

-The ECReg requires that the chair and vice-chairs have at least 15 years of experience working in the field of research evaluated by the EC, a good reputation, and the capacity to independently manage and run the EC.
-The chair and vice-chairs must also be fair and impartial, and not be pressured by the research institution, investigators, and other agencies, organizations, and individuals.
-An individual cannot be appointed as the chair of the EC for more than two (2) consecutive terms.
+The ECReg further requires that the chair and vice chair(s) have a doctorate degree or higher in the health sector and at least 15 years of working experience related to the relevant research field as assessed by the NECBR.
+They must also have a good reputation, and the ability to manage, synthesize, and unify opinions to achieve consensus among NECBR members.
+The chair and vice chair(s) must have an understanding of GCP principles and the SOPs of the NECBR.
+An individual cannot be appointed as the chair of the NECBR for more than two (2) consecutive terms.

 See the ECReg for additional NECBR membership criteria and VNM-1 for the list of 2023-2028 NECBR term members.
+Additionally, see VNM-14 for a list of NECBR SOPs.

 Terms of Reference, Review Procedures, and Meeting Schedule